Los Angeles Child Abduction Defense Lawyers

 A conviction on charges of child abduction can lead to years in state prison, fines, and restitution.
-If you are facing criminal charges of child abduction, you need a criminal defense lawyer from Werksman Jackson & Quinn LLP immediately, as a conviction will dramatically change the course of your life.
+If you are facing criminal charges of child abduction in Los Angeles, you need a criminal defense lawyer from Werksman Jackson & Quinn LLP immediately, as a conviction will dramatically change the course of your life.
 Exercise your right to remain silent and retain an experienced criminal defense attorney so your defense strategy can be formulated and executed.
 To begin building your defense, call our firm at (213) 688-0460 today.
 You don’t have any time to waste.

 Child abduction is defined in California Penal Code 278 PC, which states:

 “Every person, not having a right to custody, who maliciously takes, entices away, keeps, withholds, or conceals any child with the intent to detain or conceal that child from a lawful custodian shall be punished…”

 Unlike kidnapping, child abduction is a crime against the lawful custodian of a child.
 Fully understanding this crime and its defense requires an understanding of the elements of the crime: